 A Hawaiʻi WWII Internment Resource List is available through the Japanese Cultural Center of Hawai'i's Tokioka Heritage Resource Center's online library catalog.
 To access the list of books, oral histories, archival collections, etc., click here.

-View the Hawaii Internee Statistics.
+View the Hawaii Internee Statistics from July 24, 2015.

 Selected Primary Resources: